petermezei/slamby-developers/src/DevelopersSite/wwwroot/documents/API/v0.18.0/dataset.md

 `basic_date_time_no_millis`   |   A basic formatter that combines a basic date and time without millis, separated by a T: yyyyMMdd'T'HHmmssZ.
 `basic_ordinal_date`  |   A formatter for a full ordinal date, using a four digit year and three digit dayOfYear: yyyyDDD.
 ...

+#### Document Format

+Property type must be set to `attachment` at DataSet schema creation.
+That is why it can be achieved via schema and not sample document definition.
+Content of this field must contain `base64` encoded binary content of a document such as .pdf, .doc.
+Uploaded document text will be extracted and wil be used when this field is used in Classifier or Prc services.

+##### Supported file formats

+Behind parsing documents there is an Apache Tika which provides extracted text.
+It supports wide variety of document formats.
+For detailed supported format list please visit [Apache Tika format page](http://tika.apache.org/1.13/formats.html).

 ### Get Dataset
 Get information about a given dataset.
 A dataset can be accessed by its name.